Top Change Risks: The 4 to Overcome to Succeed

 Top Change Risks Are Different By Change Management Phase

-Change fails when it’s treated as a project instead of a journey.
-The most successful organizations view change as a leadership capability that combines clarity, alignment, and accountability.
-When strategy, culture, and talent move together, change sticks.
-And when it sticks, it transforms.
+Change fails when it’s treated as an isolated project instead of a holistic journey.
+The most successful organizations view change as a leadership capability that combines:

 Throughout a change initiative, change risks change in complexity, strength, and form.
 If you agree that communicating effectively with one another is a way to introduce, gain support for, and implement organizational change, then it is critical that the communication of and through change be handled right.
 To excel (and in some cases to survive), companies and leaders must have the capability to successfully navigate change.